ekwonye-richard/react-flags-select/README.md

 ### customFilter

-You can use onSelect event handler which fires each time an option is selected.
+You can use customFilter to filter the search results.
+You must return an array of the filtered country codes.
-`onSelect(countryCode)`.
+`customFilter(searchValue, countryList, defaultLabels, customLabels)`.

 ```javascript
     //customFilter Method